jimmyislive/blog/content/books/_index.md

 * [The Billionaire Raj - James Crabtree](https://www.amazon.com/Billionaire-Raj-Journey-Through-Indias/dp/1524760064)

     >All about the corruption / crony capitalism in India.
-A sad state of affiars indeed.
+A sad state of affairs indeed.
 To most folks born and raised in India though, it's nothing new.
 But to see it defining the future of the country is depressing.

 * [Death by Food Pyramid - Denise Minger](https://www.amazon.com/gp/product/0984755128/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1)